the batching problem

 | |

-this changes the invariant the system tries to maintain. static batching asks, “is the current batch done?” continuous batching asks, “given the current memory and token budget, what work should fill the next iteration?”
+static batching asks, “is the current batch done?” continuous batching asks, “given the current memory and token budget, what work should fill the next iteration?” that is why utilization improves: the scheduler keeps replenishing the active set instead of leaving completed slots empty.

 packing prefill and decode together

-- prefill: a new request needs to process many prompt tokens, or one chunk of a long prompt
+- prefill: a prompt segment from a new request, either the whole prompt or one chunk of it

 - request A: 3 prefill tokens